Webinar

 - Berneta Haynes, National Consumer Law Center.
 Berneta is a senior attorney at the National Consumer Law Center (NCLC) focusing on consumer energy policy and medical debt.
 At NCLC, she has written: Tariff-based On-Bill Financing: Assessing the Risks for Low-Income Consumers; Community Solar: Expanding Access and Safeguarding Low-Income Families; and Air-Source Heat Pumps: Protecting the Financial Well-being of Low-Income Families While Addressing Climate Change.
 She is also a contributing author to NCLC’s Access to Utility Service treatise.
 Before joining NCLC, she served as a director at Georgia Watch, a state-based consumer advocacy organization in Atlanta, where she worked to make energy programs, quality healthcare, financial protection, and civil justice more equitable and accessible for all.
 At Georgia Watch, she authored policy guides on energy equity (including Keeping the Lights On and EMCs and Energy Equity: Harnessing Your Power).
 Previously, she practiced law at Environmental Law and Policy Center in Chicago and Southern Environmental Law Center, where she authored Solar for All and other policy papers.

-- Emily Stiever, U.S. Dept. of Energy.
+- Emily Stiever, Contractor, U.S. Dept. of Energy.
 Emily Stiever joined the U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) in May 2024 as a technical advisor on the Workforce & Equitable Access (WEA) team.
 Emily is a solar professional with 15 years of experience scaling equitable, distributed solar across the country.
 Prior to joining SETO, Emily served in a number of senior roles at Solar United Neighbors, a national nonprofit that is a leading implementer for residential solar deployment.
 Before joining Solar United Neighbors, Emily worked as a renewable energy consultant specializing in solar electric and solar water heating initiatives and incentive programs.

 - Sarah Duffy, Illinois Power Agency.
 Sarah Duffy is the Deputy Legal Counsel of the Illinois Power Agency (IPA), an independent state agency tasked with developing clean energy incentive programs.
 In this role, she represents the IPA before the Illinois Commerce Commission and contributes to policy development related to the Illinois Solar for All program, DEI initiatives, and labor and prevailing wage issues.
 Prior to joining the IPA, Sarah worked in the state energy and climate policy space for over five years, most recently with the Under2 Coalition, a global network of state and regional governments leading on climate action.
 Sarah holds a bachelor’s degree and JD from the University of Michigan, Ann Arbor.